 Advertising is usually through the Volunteer Centres but other avenues for recruitment may include web site links, media coverage and leaflets, recruitment events and personal recommendation.

 Once an applicant expresses an interest in volunteering for The Charity an information pack will be posted or emailed.
 The pack contains the following;

 - Training dates and map

 - ABC to read leaflet

-On receipt of an application form the Chief Operating & Development Officer (CODO) will contact the applicant either to arrange an interview or send a rejection letter (VP5) explaining why the application cannot proceed.
+On receipt of an application form the Chief Executive Officer (CEO) will contact the applicant either to arrange an interview or send a rejection letter (VP5) explaining why the application cannot proceed.

-Interviews are conducted by the CODO and/or other suitably trained member of staff or trustees and may last up to an hour.
+Interviews are conducted by the CEO and/or other suitably trained member of staff or trustees and may last up to an hour.